exonum/exonum-doc/src/get-started/first-java-service.md

 <!-- cspell:ignore Lorean, Intelli, testnet -->

 This tutorial is aimed at beginners in Exonum Java.
 It is an introduction into service development in Java.
-As such, it does not cover some important to real-world services topics, like authorization, or proofs of authenticity for service data, or testing, but gives a foundation to learn about that in subsequent materials.
+You will learn how to create an Exonum service, start a test network, and deploy your service in it.
+This introductory tutorial, however, omits some important to real-world services topics, like authorization, or proofs of authenticity for service data, or testing, but gives a foundation to learn about that in subsequent materials.

 It is recommended to read an [introduction into Exonum](what-is-exonum.md) and its [design overview](design-overview.md) before proceeding